holoviz/holoviz/doc/Roadmap.rst

    make certain domain-specific functionality simpler, such as computing vegetation indexes and other common manipulations of Earth-related data.
 It would be helpful to provide a well-tested collection of these common operations built on the PyViz stack so that it can be a more "drop-in" replacement for proprietary GIS systems.
-Examples of desirable functionality:

-   - Fast geographic indexes for Datashader: NDVI, slope, aspect, hillshade
+Fast geographic indexes were already added to Datashader and are awaiting documentation (NDVI, slope, aspect, hillshade).
+Other desired features:

    - Fast geographic operations for Datashader
        * Zonal statistics for an ROI
            - Percentage area by category